"We do not appreciate being experimented on": Developer and Researcher Views on the Ethics of Experiments on Open-Source Projects: Discussion and Recommendations

-One issue which suffers from a certain divergence of opinions is privacy.
+One issue which suffers from a significant divergence of opinions is privacy.
 This was especially apparent in the questions about identifying developers.
 Interestingly, there was no appreciable difference between general identification of developers who contributed to a project, and specific identification of developers whose work had been analyzed.
 The divergent opinions are probably a result of the clash between two ideals: that of openness and attribution, which favors the identification of developers, and that of avoiding harm, which may favor protecting their identity.
 Further support for this conjecture is given by the fact that researchers, who are probably less motivated by the ideal of openness, tended to oppose the identification of developers more than the developers themselves.
-A workable solution is to ask those you want to identify for their explicit preference and consent.
+A workable solution is not to follow a predefined guideline but to ask those you want to identify for their explicit preference and consent.

 While our results indicate that researchers generally see things eye to eye with developers, the HC study incident shows that this is not always the case.
-It is therefore advisable for open source projects and repositories to draft and publish explicit rules of conduct for researchers who wish to perform research on them.
+It is therefore advisable for open source repositories and projects to draft and publish explicit rules of conduct for researchers who wish to perform research on them.
 However, one must remember that regulations only work if there is good will.
 For example, Sieber wrote about informed consent that ``a signed consent form is a bureaucratic and legal maneuver that better protects the researcher's institution than it protects the subject'' \cite{sieber01}.
 So the real goal is to facilitate a culture of cooperation, not just to draft regulations.